SD-Weld/SDCT/README.md

 ```

 # Demo and other methods

+Our unsupervised static image anomaly detection method https://github.com/aoihd/RSM (It combines the normalizing flow and the reconstruction mechanism.
+Our initial model, for the first time, applied the unsupervised anomaly detection method to the spiral weld image in practice, and obtained a good detection effect.)

-Our unsupervised dynamic image screening method https://github.com/Weld-det/TRDM (It has the highest screening accuracy and the best effect)
+Our unsupervised dynamic image screening method https://github.com/Weld-det/TRDM (This is an iterative version of the static unsupervised anomaly detection method.
+The proposed model has the ability of dynamic fuzzy weld image screening.
+It has the highest screening accuracy and the best effect)

-Our multi-task defect detection method https://github.com/MT-weld/MTDF (This contains a large number of actual on-site videos and practical application cases)
+Our multi-task defect detection method https://github.com/MT-weld/MTDF (This contains a large number of actual on-site videos and practical application cases.
+A multi-task defect detection method is more conducive to the integration of the model in practical applications and software)

-Our unsupervised static image anomaly detection method https://github.com/aoihd/RSM (It combines the normalizing flow and the reconstruction mechanism)
+Our fine-grained tiny defect detection method under static Static working condition https://github.com/SD-Weld/SDCT  (It has an outstanding ability to locate porosity and circular inclusion defects.)